eroberts28/How-to-CSS-Transitions/README.md

 To create a transition effect, you must specify two things:

-*the CSS property you want to add an effect to
+* The CSS property you want to add an effect to
-*the duration of the effect
+* The duration of the effect

 Note: If the duration part is not specified, the transition will have no effect, because the default value is 0.